 Understanding Different Types of Pyrolyzers

-Did you know there are different types of pyrolyzers?
+Did you know there are three main types of pyrolyzers?

 In fact, there are three different types of pyrolyzers that are commercially available:

-To better understand the different types of pyrolyzers, practical specifications of these pyrolyzers are given below.
+To better understand the different types of pyrolyzers, the sections below explain each pyrolyzer’s specification.
 Here is a great video to explain the key differences.

 different types of pyrolyzers